scenarioo/scenarioo/docs/contribute/circle-ci.md

 The following variables are needed:
  * `TOMCAT_USER_PASSWORD`: Used to secure the publish scenarioo docu endpoint.
 Defaults to: 'scenarioo' and user is always 'scenarioo'.
- * `CIRLCE_TOKEN`: Used to download WAR and scenarioo docu artifacts from CircleCI
+ * `CIRCLE_TOKEN`: Used to download WAR and scenarioo docu artifacts from CircleCI
  * `DOCU_GIT_USERPASS`: `user:password` Used to publish our docu with gitbook.

 ## SSH Keys